kzamanbd/github-stats/README.md

 ## Background

-When someone views a profile on GitHub, it is often because they are curious about a user's open source projects and contributions.
-Unfortunately, that user's stars, forks, and pinned repositories do not necessarily reflect the contributions they make to private repositories.
+When someone views a profile on GitHub, it is often because they are curious about a user's open-source projects and contributions.
+Unfortunately, the user's stars, forks, and pinned repositories do not necessarily reflect the contributions they make to private repositories.
 The data likewise does not present a complete picture of the user's total contributions beyond the current